 Although Lipoedema is distinct from obesity, having Lipoedema does not mean you cannot become obese.
 However, Lipoedema will distort Body Mass Index (BMI) calculations when considering whether or not Lipoedema patients are overweight in the conventional sense.

 Women with Lipoedema often try multiple diets to control the size of their limbs by dieting without success.
 Many are accused of overeating, even when they consume very few calories.
 However, eating too many calories will create normal fat and can lead to obesity in other areas.
 Eating healthily and avoiding high calorie foods is important to remaining mobile and fit.
 Eating disorders are not uncommon, including under-eating, over-eating and over-exercising.

 Living with Lipoedema can be challenging.
 It may be misdiagnosed as obesity and inferred that it is the result of over-eating and lack of exercise.
-Difficulty in finding clothes and shoes that fit may lead to a lack of confidence in social situations.
+Difficulty in finding clothes and shoes that fit may lead to a lack of confidence in social situation.

 For more information on Psychological Support for people living with Lipoedema, visit here.